 There’s this impression that creating and sticking to a budget is all work and no play, but that doesn’t have to be the case.
 Yes, you need to do the initial set-up and check-in every so often but once you’re in the habit of budgeting, it practically runs itself.
-I have a budget spreadsheet that I use to guide spending, but I don’t track where every dollar goes.
+I have a budget spreadsheet (you can get it for free by subscribing to my newsletter) that I use to guide spending, but I don’t track where every dollar goes.
 Once you’ve spent a few months working within your budget, you’ll know when you have money to spend and when you don’t.
 And budgets don’t have to be set in stone.
 Give yourself a little leeway to make changes as you go along.

 The important thing is that you know how much money comes in each month and how much money goes out.
 Then it’s a balancing act with your bills, your saving and your spending.
 Some people get real joy out of super detailed tracking of their spending and budgeting down to the last penny, but it’s not at all necessary.
 Do it once and make it a habit and you’ll be surprised by how little time you actually need to be one of those financially savvy people 😉